djeada/Databases-Notes/notes/01_introduction_to_databases/04_data_models.md

 Features:

-- **Objects**: Instances of classes containing data and behavior.
+- In the object-oriented model, **objects are instances of classes**, encapsulating both data and the behaviors associated with that data.
-- **Inheritance**: Classes can inherit properties and methods from parent classes.
+- **Inheritance allows classes** to derive properties and methods from parent classes, promoting code reusability and organization.
-- **Encapsulation**: Data and methods are bundled together.
+- **Encapsulation combines data and methods**, ensuring that related functionalities are bundled together for clarity and modularity.

 This model is effective for applications that deal with complex data types and relationships, such as computer-aided design (CAD) systems or content management platforms.